Moon-developer/C_Shell/README.md

 # C_Shell
-WeThinkCode project to create a full functioning shell from scratch in c programming using a norm standard of 5 functions max per file in which each function is allowed a max of 25 line and 80 coloumns.
-The shell must have all the functionality of a full shell like bash/sh/zsh with extra functionality of our own.
-This was a one month project in C.
+Poject to create a full functioning shell from scratch in c programming using a norm standard of 5 functions max per file in which each function is allowed a max of 25 line and 80 coloumns.
+The shell must have all the functionality of a full shell like bash/sh/zsh with extra functionality of my own.
+This was a one month project in built in C.

 ### Installing